KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 Also, keep in mind that LM Studio does a "warm-up" immediately after loading a model.
 That is, it runs a fake prompt, which allows for stable speed later.

-In this node always performs a "cold start".
+This node always performs a "cold start".
 This may reduces the speed.

 ---